MicrosoftDocs/bi-shared-docs/docs/analysis-services/tom/create-tables-partitions-and-columns-in-a-tabular-model.md

 ## Row numbers in a table

 Every **Table** object on a server has a **RowNumberColumn** used for indexing purposes.
-You can’t create or add it explicitly.
+You can't create or add it explicitly.
 The column is created automatically when you save or update the object:

 * **db.SaveChanges**

 * **db.Update(ExpandFull)**

-When calling either method, the server will create row number column automatically, which will be visible as **RowNumberColumn** the table’s Columns collection.
+When calling either method, the server will create row number column automatically, which will be visible as **RowNumberColumn** the table's Columns collection.

 ## Calculated tables